anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter01.rst

 The objective of this Reference Architecture (RA) is to develop a usable Kubernetes-based platform for the Telco industry.
 The RA will be based on the standard Kubernetes platform wherever possible.
-This Reference Architecture for Kubernetes will describe the high-level system components and their interactions, taking the goals and requirements from the Cloud Infrastructure Reference Model :cite:p:`refmodel` (RM) and mapping them to Kubernetes (and related) components.
+This Reference Architecture for Kubernetes will describe the high-level system components and their interactions, taking the goals and requirements from the Cloud Infrastructure Reference Model :cite:p:`refmodel_ra2` (RM) and mapping them to Kubernetes (and related) components.
 This document needs to be sufficiently detailed and robust such that it can be used to guide the production deployment of Kubernetes within an operator, whilst being flexible enough to evolve with and remain aligned with the wider Kubernetes ecosystem outside of Telco.

 To set this in context, it makes sense to start with the high-level definition and understanding of Kubernetes.
-Kubernetes :cite:p:`kubernetes` is a "portable, extensible, open-source platform for managing containerised workloads and services, that facilitates both declarative configuration and automation.
+Kubernetes :cite:p:`kubernetes_ra2` is a "portable, extensible, open-source platform for managing containerised workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
-Kubernetes services, support, and tools are widely available" :cite:p:`whatiskubernetes`.
+Kubernetes services, support, and tools are widely available" :cite:p:`whatiskubernetes_ra2`.
 Kubernetes is developed as an
-open source project in the `kubernetes` :cite:p:`k8srepo` repository of GitHub.
+open source project in the `kubernetes` `k8srepo` repository of GitHub.

 To assist with the goal of creating a reference architecture that will support Telco workloads, but at the same time leverage the work that already has been completed in the Kubernetes community, RA2 will take an